Klovach/Endless-Running-Game/README.md

 ## How to Play

 - Press play to begin running.
-- -Click anywhere on the screen to jump.
+- Click anywhere on the screen to jump.
 - Avoid the enemies and, in future iterations, collect power-ups to increase your score.
-- Survive as long as possible and try to beat your high score!
+- Survive as long as possible and try to beat your high score.